-- Notify your leader before responding to ensure proper coordination. - Consult with a member of the Law department, Government Relations or your local legal or compliance contact. - Cooperate fully with all appropriate requests for information.
-Always provide information that is accurate to the best of your knowledge. - Do not try to inappropriately influence or interfere with an audit or examination.
+- Notify your leader before responding to ensure proper coordination. - Consult with a member of the Law Department, Government Relations, or your local legal or compliance contact. - Cooperate fully with all appropriate requests for information.
+Always provide information that is accurate to the best of your knowledge. - Don't try to inappropriately influence or interfere with an audit or examination.